 is for Behavioural coaching

-Advisers, however, have played a crucial role in ensuring people understand that both the GFC and COVID-19 proved the adage that an investor with a properly constructed portfolio can weather such extreme periods of volatility.
+Advisers, however, have played a crucial role in ensuring people understand that the old adage that an investor with a properly constructed portfolio can weather such extreme periods of volatility.

-More people will fall into the latter category over the next 40 years, with the 2023 Intergenerational Report forecasting the number of Australians aged 65 and over will more than double.
-Those aged at least 85 are forecast to more than triple and the number of centenarians is expected to increase six-fold.2
+Over the next 40 years this will become even more relevant, with the 2023 Intergenerational Report forecasting the number of Australians aged 65 and over will more than double.
+Those aged at least 85 are expected to more than triple and the number of centenarians is set to increase six-fold.2

 is for Expertise

-Advisers are more than financial technicians.
-They are also specialists in human behaviour who build trusted relationships with clients that allow them to deliver on their recommendations.
+Advisers’ skills extend beyond financial matters.
+They are also specialists in human behaviour who forge trusted relationships with clients that are necessary to deliver on their recommendations.

-In the best of times, advisers help clients achieve life-long goals and celebrate personal milestones along the way.
-But they also support people in challenging times – through trauma, illness, financial crises, job loss and death.
+In good times, advisers help clients achieve life-long goals and celebrate personal milestones along the way.
+But they also support people in challenging times – through trauma, financial crises, job loss, illness and death.

 Communicating adviser value

-Continued economic uncertainty and geopolitical tension provide an ideal time for advisers to reassess the full value they offer to their clients – and to articulate it to them clearly.
+Continued geopolitical uncertainty, market volatility and a cost of living crisis provide an ideal time for advisers to reassess the full value they offer to their clients – and in turn to communicate it to them clearly.

 This is the premise behind Russell Investments’ simple Value of an Adviser formula.
-It was developed to allow the industry to demonstrate the many facets of the services it offers in an at-a-glance format for the lay person.
+It was developed to showcase the diverse sources of value advisers generate in an easy-to-understand formula for the average person.

-But once their other services are included – asset allocation, expertise, and tax planning – the total value of advice is clearly significant.
+But once additional services are factored in – asset allocation, expertise, and tax planning – the total value of advice is clearly significant.
+And in many instances priceless.

 Client relationships are your most valuable assets